nicholaschen09/nicholaschen09/README.md

 ![Nyan Cat](https://www.icegif.com/wp-content/uploads/2024/09/nyan-cat-icegif-10.gif)

-I love creating art and am interested in anything that is related to UX/UI design and software engineering.
+I love creating art and am interested in anything that is related to ux/ui design and software engineering.

 ## About Me
 - studying systems design engineering at the university of waterloo
 - currently working at ownr (rbcx) as a software engineer intern
-- previously helped create awesome things at rbc and meta hash capital
+- previously helped create awesome things at the royal bank of canada and meta hash capital

 ## Let's Connect